 In addition to spaces for trainings, meetings and office leasing, the facility features an area for art exhibits, video capture space, green screen capabilities, a voice studio and an editing suite, serving as a

 co-working space for the creative economy.

-The EDC features a six-seat workbar, a drop-in workstation, semi-private work areas, private & public meeting rooms, large collaborative work areas and kitchen facilities.
+The EDC features a six-seat workbar, a drop-in workstation, semi-private work areas, private & public meeting rooms, and large collaborative work areas.
 Whether you need a spot to work for just a day or you intend to be a "regular", we offer affordable rates and plans that will suit your individual needs.